)

 99 Hudson

-The tallest residential building in New Jersey[RS1] and a prominent feature on the Jersey City skyline, 99 Hudson rises 79 stories above its namesake river, offering magnificent New York City views from its 781 condominium units and extensive resort-style amenities.
+The tallest residential building in New Jersey, 99 Hudson rises 79 stories above its namesake river in Jersey City, offering stunning NYC views from its 781 condo units and extensive resort-style amenities.
+An Art Deco-inspired design, this reinforced concrete structure is clad in a floor-to-ceiling glass and limestone curtain wall.

 | Client | China Overseas America |